-Every year, the cultural center welcomes over 100,000 visitors, half of which are occasional visitors coming to discover the site and the exhibitions on display.
-The second half is made of students, spectators of the different shows and participants in the seminars, conferences and congresses.
+Since its inauguration in May 1998, the Tjibaou Cultural Centre has proved to be a popular destination.
+Every year, the cultural centre welcomes over 100,000 visitors, half of which are occasional visitors coming to discover the site and the exhibitions on display.
+The remainder of the centre’s visitors include students, spectators of live performances, and participants in seminars, conferences and congresses.

 An architectural masterpieceVoir plus

-Past the entrance, you can admire the architecture of the centre, designed by Renzo Piano and characterized by a subtle blend of contemporary design and references to Kanak culture.
+After making your way through the entrance, you can admire the architecture of the Tjibaou Cultural Centre, designed by Renzo Piano and characterised by a subtle blend of contemporary design and references to Kanak culture.

 Promoting Kanak culture, this public institution is managed by the Kanak Culture Development Agency (ADCK).
-It is a museum, a multimedia library, a congress center, an auditorium, a research and creation center, as well as a botanical garden!
+It is a museum, a multimedia library, a congress centre, an auditorium, a research and creation centre, and a botanic garden.

-The “Kanak path” notably crosses the park, and invites the visitor to discover symbolic native essences and plants, retracing the 5 stages constituting the myth of the first man: Téâ Kanaké.
+The ‘Kanak path’ crosses the park, inviting visitors to discover symbolic native essences and plants, retracing the five stages constituting the myth of the first man: Téâ Kanaké.

-The heart of the center is a 7,000 m² building consisting mostly of ten ribbed and slender structures evoking Kanak traditional huts.
-Made of both steel and Iroko wood, their height varies between 20 and 28 meters, and their surfaces from 55 to 140 m².
-The ten huts are next to a flat, lower building with an alley leading to the each hut and to the different rooms.
+The heart of the Tjibaou Cultural Centre is a 7,000 m² building consisting mostly of ten ribbed and slender structures inspired by the form of traditional Kanak huts.
+Made of steel and Iroko wood, their height varies between 20 and 28 m, and their surfaces from 55 to 140 m².
+The ten huts are positioned next to a flat, lower building with an adjoining alley that leads to each hut.

 Kanak art under the spotlight

-A journey into the heart of Kanak art and heritage awaits you: Several exhibitions are organized, reflecting the richness of tribal art, with carved rooftop spears, everyday objects and intricately carved ritual sculptures, as well as reflecting the diversity of contemporary Kanak and Oceanian art.
+A journey into the heart of Kanak art and heritage awaits you.
+Several exhibitions showcase the richness of tribal art, featuring carved rooftop spears, everyday objects and intricately carved ritual sculptures, reflecting the diversity of contemporary Kanak and Oceanian art.

-The Bwenadoo hut, for example, houses Kanak heritage exhibitions, with objects lent by international museums (including the Quai Branly in Paris).
-The large Jinu hut displays art from the Pacific such as monumental sculptures from Papua New Guinea, the Solomon Islands, Vanuatu, New Zealand or New Caledonia.
-Finally, the Bérétara and Kavitara rooms are dedicated to exhibitions of contemporary art from local artists or belonging to the Kanak and Oceanian Contemporary Art Fund (FACKO) managed by the ADCK.
+The Bwenadoo hut, for example, houses Kanak heritage exhibitions, with objects lent by international museums, including the Quai Branly in Paris.
+The large Jinu hut displays art from the Pacific, including a selection of monumental sculptures from Papua New Guinea, the Solomon Islands, Vanuatu, New Zealand and New Caledonia.
+Finally, the Bérétara and Kavitara rooms are dedicated to exhibitions of contemporary art from local artists or that of the Kanak and Oceanian Contemporary Art Fund (FACKO).

-The cultural programme includes a range of concerts, shows, dances, festivals, local markets.
-A wide choice is offered throughout the year, showcasing local productions, as well as international ones.
-The beauty of the place brings a touch of magic to these events.
+The Tjibaou Cultural Centre’s annual events programme features a range of concerts, shows, dances, festivals, local markets and more.
+A wide choice of events take place throughout the year, showcasing a selection of great local and international productions.
+The beauty of the centre certainly brings a touch of magic to these events.

-Besides the permanent and temporary exhibitions, the center constantly hosts artistic residencies in a dedicated structure.
+Besides the permanent and temporary exhibitions, the centre also hosts artistic residencies in a dedicated structure.

 Follow the Kanak path